-Human Resource Planning, in short HRP, basically deals with forecasting of additional human resources required in an organization in the future.
-HR planning is required at all business and non-business organizations.
+Human Resource Planning, in short HRP, basically deals with forecasting additional human resources required in an organization in the future.
+HR planning is required for all business and non-business organizations.

 HRP stands for Human resource planning, it is also known as Manpower planning.
 It is a starting point in the staffing function of management.